-- 1. The Managed Care Plan shall establish and maintain an enrollee grievance and appeal system for reviewing and resolving enrollee complaints, grievances, and appeals.
-Components must include a complaint process, a grievance process, a single plan appeal process, access to an applicable review outside of the Managed Care Plan, and access to a Medicaid Fair Hearing (s.
+- The Managed Care Plan shall establish and maintain a grievance and appeal system for reviewing and resolving enrollee complaints, grievances, and appeals.
+Components must include a complaint process, a grievance process, a single plan appeal process, access to an applicable review outside of the Managed Care Plan, and access to a Medicaid Fair Hearing. (s.
 641.511, F.S.; 42 CFR 431, Subpart E; 42 CFR 438, Subpart F; and Rule 59G-1.100, F.A.C.) - 2.
-The Managed Care Plan shall not delegate any aspect of the enrollee grievance and appeal system to its subcontractors, unless otherwise approved by the Agency subject to Section IX., Administration and Management, Sub-Section C., Subcontracts, of this Contract. - 3.
+The Managed Care Plan shall not delegate any aspect of the grievance and appeal system to its subcontractors. - 3.
 The Managed Care Plan shall ensure that all decisions on grievances and appeals are made by health care professionals in accordance with 42 CFR 438.406(b). - 4.
-The Managed Care Plan shall refer all enrollees who are dissatisfied with the Managed Care Plan or its activities to the Managed Care Plan's enrollee grievance and appeal system. - 5.
-In accordance with Section IV., Enrollee Services, the Managed Care Plan shall assist the enrollee in completing forms and following the procedures for filing a grievance or plan appeal or requesting a Medicaid Fair Hearing. - 6.
+The Managed Care Plan shall refer all enrollees who are dissatisfied with the Managed Care Plan or its activities to the Managed Care Plan's grievance and appeal system. - 5.
+In accordance with Section V., Enrollee Services, the Managed Care Plan shall provide assistance to the enrollee in completing forms and following the procedures for filing a grievance or plan appeal or requesting a Medicaid Fair Hearing. - 6.
 Upon request, the Managed Care Plan shall provide the enrollee and his or her authorized representative the enrollee record, including all medical records and any other documents and records considered or relied upon by the Managed Care Plan regarding a plan appeal, Medicaid fair hearing, or MediKids State review, including the opportunity before and during the plan appeal or hearing process for the enrollee or an authorized representative to examine the record.
-The Managed Care Plan shall provide such records free of charge, within seven (7) calendar days of request (42 CFR 438.406(b)(5)). - 7.
+The Managed Care Plan shall provide such records free of charge, within seven (7) calendar days of request.
+(42 CFR 438.406(b)(5)) - 7.
 The Managed Care Plan shall maintain a complete and accurate record of all complaints, grievances, and plan appeals.
-The Managed Care Plan shall maintain and make complaint, grievance, and plan appeal records available upon request of the Agency and CMS (42 CFR 438.416(c)). - a.
+The Managed Care Plan shall maintain and make complaint, grievance, and plan appeal records available upon request of the Agency and CMS.
+(42 CFR 438.416(c)) - a.
 The Managed Care Plan shall address, log, track, and trend all complaints, regardless of the degree of seriousness or whether the enrollee or provider expressly requests filing the concern. - b.
 The record of each grievance and appeal must contain, at a minimum, the information specified in 42 CFR 438.416(b)(1)-(6) and additional information as specified in the Managed Care Plan Report Guide. - 8.
-The Managed Care Plan shall report on complaints, grievances, and plan appeals to the Agency as specified in Section XV., Accountability, and the Managed Care Plan Report Guide, and in the manner and format determined by the Agency (42 CFR 438.416(a)).
+The Managed Care Plan shall report on complaints, grievances, and plan appeals to the Agency as specified in Section XVI., Reporting Requirements, and the Managed Care Plan Report Guide, and in the manner and format determined by the Agency.
+(42 CFR 438.416(a))